upcmd/updocs-content/logs/c0008_vvvv.md

     echo "test out the var scopes only"

     cmd=>:
+    echo "test out the var scopes only"
+    -
-    echo "test out the var scopes only"<= test out the var scopes only
+    test out the var scopes only
+    -
      .. ok
     . ok